 In Pennsylvania, individuals who have been charged with a non-violent criminal offense for the 1st time may be eligible for the Accelerated Rehabilitative Disposition (ARD) program.
 Individuals who successfully complete the ARD program in 2019 can avoid jail time and the other penalties associated with a criminal conviction.

-The ARD program is intended to divert 1st time non-violent offenders from the criminal justice system and provide participants in the program the chance to avoid having a criminal record.
+The ARD program is intended to divert first-time non-violent offenders from the criminal justice system and provide participants in the program the chance to avoid having a criminal record.
 If the district attorney approves your acceptance into the ARD program, your criminal charges will be suspended or put on hold during a period of probation.
 Pennsylvania ARD program costs will vary depending on the county you are charged in as well as the type of offense involved.
 Individuals subject to a drivers license suspension under ARD for DUI are eligible to apply for an ignition interlock limited license.
 During the ARD probationary period, you must follow strict court-ordered conditions, including some or all of the following:

 - Drug and alcohol screening (DUI)